mpalmer16/dispatch-go/README.md

 The current event flow is:

-1. `dispatch` writes an order and an outbox row
+1. `dispatch-rs` writes an order and an outbox row
 2. `dispatch-go` reads the outbox row and publishes `order.created`
 3. `dispatch-kt` consumes that event and writes a dispatch job